 The drum line has recently taken on a new approach.
-No longer is it the requirement that they be proficient drummers and taking private lessons.
+No longer is it the requirement that members be proficient drummers and taking private lessons.
 Beginners showing aptitude and commitment may join and attend these sessions once a week.

 The saxophone ensemble has grown in strength and proficiency, and has become an important part of the music department in its own right.

-Djembe Troupe is an excellent group for boys who are perhaps not as committed in other musical areas of the school, but who are just as enthusiastic and capable.
-This is a very lively group of over 25 boys who meet to explore new rhythms and movement, and is a popular activity.
+Djembe Troupe is an excellent group for boys who are perhaps not as committed in to other musical areas of the school, but who are just as enthusiastic and capable.
+This is a very lively group of boys who meet to explore new rhythms and movement, and is a popular activity.

 With so many boys involved in the Music Department, we are proud of their achievements and commitment and look forward to many wonderful concerts and continued growth.

-The Cordwalles Music Department 2019 offers tuition in the following:
+The Cordwalles Music Department 2022 offers tuition in the following: